huadingguo/Get_Clean_Data_Project/CodeBook.md

  - "WALKING"
  - "WALKING_DOWNSTAIRS"
  - "WALKING_UPSTAIRS"
-- The 3rd to 81 columns - numeric class - the average values of measurements on the mean and standard deviation for each measurement.
-    The meaning of the variables in the 3rd to 81 columns are basically as described in the original data set.
+- The 3rd to 81 columns - numeric class - the average values of the means and standard deviations of each measurement for each activity that each subject carried out.
+The meanings of names of the variables in the 3rd to 81 columns are basically as described in the original data set.
+To make the names more understandable, we removed "()" and "-" in the original variable names; replaced "Frq" with "Frequency"; replaced "std" with "StandardDeviation"; replaced "Acc" with "Acceleration"; replaced "mean" with "Mean"; and replaced "Mag" with "Mangnitude".
+The first letter in each variable name, either "t" or "f", means that the corresponding measurement is either a time domain measurement or a frequency domain measurement.